Inyi, Enugu State: Weather conditions in Inyi

 Weather conditions in Inyi consists of two major seasons, the Dry season and the Wet season (Raining season).

 The dry season begins in November and extends till April, but between December and January, the days are at its driest and windy, nights and early morning are colder.
 This is generally referred to as the Harmattan season.
 The northeastern winds come often in spells that last from a few days to more than a week.
 Nights become chilly and temperatures may even drop below the 18 °C, coming back to an average 32 °C during the day with occasional peaks above the 36 °C during the day.
 The hot harmattan winds evaporate body moisture quickly and give a sensation of coolness to the skin.
 It is these Sahara winds that carry large amounts of dust to the state, leaving a thick fog in the morning and a hazy sky for the rest of the day behind.

 However, the rain season falls between May and October with the heaviest rains in June and July during this season, the rain is mostly preceded by strong winds and skies filled with lightning and Thunder.
 In the absence of rain, weather is clear and cool, around 26 °C; during the day and 20 °C in the night, however humidity prevails.
-The annual rainfall in Enugu State is between 1.5 and 2 metres.
+The annual rainfall in Enugu State is between 1.5 and 2 m.